RickCarlino/KoalaCards/README.md

 </p>
 <a href="https://codeclimate.com/github/RickCarlino/KoalaCards/maintainability"><img src="https://api.codeclimate.com/v1/badges/b7666624c14bf8dcfb9b/maintainability" /></a>

 Hey there!
-Welcome to KoalaCards, a fun and friendly [spaced repetition system](https://en.wikipedia.org/wiki/Spaced_repetition) that's all about listening and speaking skills.
-KoalaCards captures your voice input using speech-to-text and GPT-4 for human-like test assessments and corrections.
+Welcome to KoalaCards, a fun and friendly [spaced repetition system](https://en.wikipedia.org/wiki/Spaced_repetition) that focuses on listening and speaking skills.
+KoalaCards captures your voice input using speech-to-text and large language models for human-like test assessments.
 This has two advantages over traditional spaced repetition systems:

-1. Self-grading of quizzes is reinforced with machine-assisted grading.
-Results are recorded objectively.
+1. Results are recorded objectively via machine-assisted grading rather than self-grading.
-2. Although responses are graded, it is not a verbatim sentence memorization quiz.
-"Close enough" answers that match the meaning of the target sentence and which demonstrate understanding will be accepted.
+2. "Close enough" answers that match the meaning of the target sentence and which demonstrate understanding will be accepted.
+This captures the flexibility of self-grading with the objectivity of external grading.

 ## Table of Contents 📑